XP-NETWORK/xpjs/README.md

 (async () => {
   // EVM compatible chains example: const web3Result = await factory.transferNft(
-    polygon,                    // The Source Chain.
+    harmony,                    // The Source Chain.
     bsc,                        // The Destination Chain.
     theChosenOne,               // The NFT object you have chosen from the list. signer,                     // The web3 signer object (see p.
 3.2 above).